dabit3/aws-amplify-workshop-react-native/README.md

 - Provide a friendly name for your resource to be used as a label for this category in the project: __basiclambda__
 - Provide the AWS Lambda function name: __basiclambda__
 - Choose the function template that you want to use: __Hello world function__
+- Do you want to access other resources created in this project from your Lambda function? __N__
 - Do you want to edit the local lambda function now? __Y__

 > This should open the function package located at __amplify/backend/function/basiclambda/src/index.js__.